iampraba/zoi-nodejs-sdk-examples/README.md

-# Zoho Office Integrator - NodeJS SDK Sample Codes
+# Zoho Office Integrator - NodeJS SDK Example Codes

 ## Getting Started

 Zoho Office Integrator NodeJS SDK used to help you quickly integrator Zoho Office Integrator editors in side your web application.
-This repository will sample code to integrate Zoho Office Integrator using NodeJs sdk.
+This repository will example code to integrate Zoho Office Integrator using NodeJs sdk.

-## How to run the sample codes
+## How to run the example codes

 You can include the SDK to your project using: